Our Process

 5. Write the introduction: Start your paper with an attention-grabbing statement, provide some background information on your subjects, and end with your thesis statement.

 6. Write the body paragraphs: Each body paragraph should focus on one point of comparison or contrast.
-Begin each paragraph with a topic sentence that introduces the point and provides a transition from the previous paragraph.
+Begin each paragraph with a topic sentence that introduces the point and provides a transition from the previous section.
 Use specific examples and evidence to support your argument.

 7. Write the conclusion: Summarize the main points of your paper, restate your thesis statement, and provide a final thought or recommendation.

 8. Revise and edit: Proofread your paper for spelling, grammar, and punctuation errors.
-Check that your paper flows logically and that you have supported all of your arguments with evidence.
+Check that your paper flows logically and that you have supported all your arguments with evidence.

 Read more on Term Paper